 Video Editing, the challenging task of crafting a powerful narrative using digital linear editing!

-Video Editing, it is the challenging task of crafting powerful narrative using digital linear editing!
-For us as a video editor in Vancouver we make the most out of it.
+Video Editing, is the challenging task of crafting a powerful narrative using digital linear editing!
+For us as a video editor in Vancouver, we make the most out of it.

-The foundation and most important part of editorial is about the technical skills.
+The foundation and most important part of the editorial are about the technical skills.
 The non-linear video editing and production is the foundation of all narrative storytelling.

-Traditionally, the production workflow is divided into the following phases; development, pre-production, production and post-production.
-Each one of these phases have multiple steps with a variety of people and companies involved in doing it.
+Traditionally, the production workflow is divided into the following phases; development, pre-production, production, and post-production.
+Each one of these phases has multiple steps with a variety of people and companies involved in doing it.

 Having a Strong Foundation Creates an Amazing Success

 From this strong foundation, comes the start of an artistic and creative process.
-Like a painter who knows his tools and mediums, a video editor involves more on the part of the process, which is wrapped in the variation of communication and its story.
+Like a painter who knows his tools and mediums, a video editor involves more on the part of the process, which is wrapped in a variety of communication and its story.

-In our process, we do a detailed ‘production book document’- with all the planning, so that we can handle production and get all of the deliverable into the editorial.
-This includes graphics, Red digital cinema footage, effects, titles and even an editing script.
+In our process, we do a detailed ‘production book document’- with all the planning, so that we can handle production and get all of the deliverables into the editorial.
+This includes graphics, Red digital cinema footage, effects, titles, and even an editing script.